-Outcomes Actions / Priorities Q3 RAG status Will the action be complete by March 2021 (insert RAG)?
+Outcomes Actions / Priorities Q4 RAG status Was the action completed by end of March 2021 (insert RAG)?
 Action to regain (if amber or red) Communication Actions Nature Recovery - Net Zero w ith Nature A spatial plan for nature recovery for the National Park and immediate surroundings, included in the National Park Partnership Plan.
 (Lead Officer, Paul Walton) Lead stakeholders in the development of a spatial plan for nature, based on Lawton principles of bigger, better, more and more joined up habitats.
 With partners, develop a portfolio of integrated projects for identified Nature Recovery Areas (beyond the core designated sites) The range of public goods provided by the National Park supported by the developing Environmental Land Management (ELM) Scheme.
 (Lead Officer, Paul Walton) Coordinate the work of the Forest Farming Group as the transition from Environmental Stewardship to ELM continues Examine opportunities for the National Park to be a national pilot for ELM in 2021, ensuring commoning will be supported by the new scheme Support the collaboration between farmers and landowners around farm clusters and delivery of land advice Develop programme of communication for stakeholders around "net zero with nature" and "public money for public goods" Measures in place to mitigate, and adapt to, the changing climate.
 (Lead Officer, Paul Walton) Map current and potential carbon stores Investigate if carbon offset schemes could deliver environmental benefits in the New Forest Re focus the SCF to deliver innovative action on climate change and nature recovery

-Outcomes Actions / Priorities Q3 RAG status Will the action be complete by March 2021 (insert RAG)?
+Outcomes Actions / Priorities Q4 RAG status Was the action completed by end of March 2021 (insert RAG)?
 Action to regain (if amber or red) Communication Actions Green Halo - Beyond our Bound aries An active, thriving Green Halo Partnership recognised for its catalytic role in enhancing the environment of the National Park hinterland.
-(Lead Officer, Paul Walton) Develop the key themes arising from the Green Halo Conference Feb 2020: a National Park City Region / Waterside Vision / Natural Leaders Coordinate a programme of events (min 4) and a further Conference in early 2021 With partners, identify key Nature Recovery opportunity areas beyond the National Park boundary Green Halo Steering Group revising actions in light of Covid restrictions The Green Halo Steering Group continues to meet and progress is being made on key themes but the planned events and conference may not take place this financial year Nature Solutions - Delivery ar nd Advice ' NPA resources aligned to respond to opportunities presented by the Agriculture Bill, Environment Bill and Landscapes Review during 2020.
+(Lead Officer, Paul Walton) Develop the key themes arising from the Green Halo Conference Feb 2020: a National Park City Region / Waterside Vision / Natural Leaders Coordinate a programme of events (min 4) and a further Conference in early 2021 With partners, identify key Nature Recovery opportunity areas beyond the National Park boundary "Greenprint" for South Hampshire resulting from Green Halo Partnership work.
+Green Halo Conference due June 9th Nature Solutions - Delivery ar nd Advice NPA resources aligned to respond to opportunities presented by the Agriculture Bill, Environment Bill and Landscapes Review during 2020.
 (Lead Officer, Paul Walton) Ongoing liaison with Defra through the National Parks Agriculture and Rural Development group Further develop the 'natural capital' approach to protecting the environment of the National Park Scope the resource needed to implement the Local Nature Recovery Strategy in response to the Environment Bill Examine the opportunities for nature recovery presented by the introduction of Conservation Covenants Post OPOF, identify and plan to secure the resources needed to deliver the nature recovery plan (above)

-Outcomes Actions / Priorities Q3 RAG status Will the action be complete by March 2021 (insert RAG)?
-Action to regain (if amber or red) Communication Actions A suite of data and evidence sources around climate change identified and reporting methods established.
-(Lead Officer, Steve Avery) A range of baseline datasets identified Initial list of research opportunities proposed to local Universities The pace will pick up on appointment of the Net Zero with Nature Programme Officer (to replace the vacant Sustainability Officer post)
+Outcomes Actions / Priorities Q4 RAG status Was the action completed by end March 2021 (insert RAG)?
+Action to regain (if amber or red) Communication Actions Data and evidence A suite of data and evidence sources around climate change identified and reporting methods established.
+(Lead Officer, Steve Avery) A range of baseline datasets identified Initial list of research opportunities proposed to local Universities Some baseline datasets now developed to support the Partnership Plan.
+Net Zero with Nature Programme Officer now appointed and in post.